 - Transit use is growing faster than auto use: We're bucking the national trend.
 Transit use in the Portland area is growing at a faster rate than both population and vehicle miles traveled.

 - More people use transit: We rank 9th in per capita ridership, even though we're 24th in population.
-More people ride transit here than in larger cities, such as Dallas, Denver and San Diego.
+More people ride transit here than in larger cities like Dallas, Denver and San Diego.

 - 78% of riders choose TriMet over driving: We're the "go-to" transportation option for many Portlanders—even those who own a car.

-- People use transit for more than just getting to work: People ride more on weekends than in most U.S. cities, due to TriMet's Frequent Service bus lines and MAX, which run 7 days a week.
+- People use transit for more than just getting to work: People ride more on weekends than in most U.S. cities—many take our Frequent Service bus lines and MAX, which runs 7 days a week.